TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-physical-deployment-issues.md

 Currently, SSH key-based credentials are not supported as an input on the appliance for Linux servers.

-**I am facing WinRM errors while validating Windows servers**
+**I get WinRM errors while validating Windows servers**

-Run the `winrm qc` and `Enable-PSRemoting` commands using PowerShell as an administrator on the server to be discovered.
+On the server to be discovered, run the `winrm qc` and `Enable-PSRemoting` commands using PowerShell as an administrator.
 Ensure that WinRM port 5985 (HTTP) is open.

 **I do not want to use a root account to discover Linux servers**

 Find details on an alternative [here](https://docs.microsoft.com/azure/migrate/migrate-support-matrix-physical#physical-server-requirements).

 **I am unable to connect to an AWS or GCP server at the validation stage in the appliance**

 1. Ensure password-based authentication is enabled in Linux servers.
 1. Ensure that port 5985 is open on Windows servers to allow remote WMI calls.
 1. On GCP Linux VMs, ensure root login is enabled.

 ### Issues post discovery initiation